Welcome to the UNHCR Population Statistics Database

 email us at FICSS.

 Refugees include individuals recognised under the 1951 Convention relating to the Status of Refugees; its 1967 Protocol; the 1969 OAU Convention Governing the Specific Aspects of Refugee Problems in Africa; those recognised in accordance with the UNHCR Statute; individuals granted complementary forms of protection; or those enjoying temporary protection.
-The refugee population also includes people in a refugee-like situation.
+Since 2007, the refugee population also includes people in a refugee-like situation.

 Asylum-seekers are individuals who have sought international protection and whose claims for refugee status have not yet been determined, irrespective of when they may have been lodged.